Sparktan24/vet-app-react/README.md

 # 📖 Vet REACT APP <a name="about-project"></a>

 **Vet REACT APP**
-"Vet REACT App" is a website where you can save your appointments in your browser with information about the patient (pet) and its owner to have then in order.
+"Vet REACT App" is a website where you can save your appointments in your browser with information about the patient (pet) and its owner to have them in order.

 ## 🛠 Built With <a name="built-with"></a>